metabolismregulation/metabolismregulation.github.io/help.md

 ## Tips

+* To transform one object type into another object type, for example to transform *macromolecule* glyph into *nucleic acid feature* glyph: select an object, on the palette choose the desired object, **right click > Apply Type**.

-* To modify all objects of the same type: go to Current Elements palette at the bottom of the palette section, select an element, **right click > Select Matching Elements**.
+* To edit all objects of the same type: go to Current Elements palette at the bottom of the palette section, select an element, **right click > Select Matching Elements**.

 * To make smooth bend points: **right click on a link > Properties > Bends > Smooth Bends**.